Block, Inc.: Proto

 Proto is Block's bitcoin mining system.
 In April 2024, the company announced it was building a bitcoin mining system, aiming to decentralize both the supply of bitcoin mining hardware and the distribution of hashrate.
 The company also said it had finished developing its own standalone three-nanometer bitcoin mining chip and was finalizing the design with a semiconductor foundry.
-In July 2024, Block signed an agreement to supply its chips to bitcoin miner "Core Scientific".
-In February 2025, the company stated it was manufacturing chips with roll out plans later in the year, along with its mining system.
+In July 2024, Block signed an agreement to supply its chips to bitcoin miner Core Scientific.
+In February 2025, the company stated it was manufacturing chips with plans to roll them out later in the year, along with its mining system.
 The firm also said it was expecting Proto to contribute to Block's business growth in the second half of 2025.

 Tidal

 Tidal is a high-definition music streaming service with a catalog of over 100 million songs across various genres.
-It only offers a subscription based plan.
-Originally launched in 2014 by Aspiro, a Norwegian company, Tidal was purchased in 2015 by American rapper Jay-Z for $56 million, reportedly to "give artists more control over the distribution of their music".
+It only offers a subscription-based plan.
+Originally launched in 2014 by Aspiro, a Norwegian company, Tidal was purchased in 2015 by American rapper Jay-Z for $56 million reportedly to "give artists more control over the distribution of their music".
 At that time, Tidal was available in the U.S., Canada, the U.K., Republic of Ireland, Finland, the Netherlands, Belgium and Luxembourg.
 In 2021, Block took majority ownership of Tidal for $297 million, stating it aimed to find "new ways for artists to support their work" and to create "tools that can help support musicians' businesses".
 Tidal was then operating in a streaming market dominated by Spotify and others, and was paying "better royalty rates" to artists than its rivals including Spotify.

-In May 2023, Wired reported that Tidal's “Direct Artist Payouts” scheme, in which up to 10 percent of a user's subscription fee was delivered to the artists they listened to most, had been discontinued in 2022.
+In May 2023, Wired reported that Tidal's "Direct Artist Payouts" scheme, in which up to 10 percent of a user's subscription fee was delivered to the artists they listened to most, had been discontinued in 2022.
 According to Wired, the scheme was "thoughtful" and supportive of bands and artists, and its closure reduced some of Tidal's market differentiation.
 In November 2024, Block announced it was "scaling back" investments in Tidal after reports emerged that the company was laying off Tidal employees.
 Block added it was eliminating Tidal's product management and product marketing functions entirely and that Tidal would become a smaller entity, focusing on fewer areas while emphasizing product development.